apex-dpeake/labs/apex/remote-data-source/1-sign-up-atp.md

-# Module 1: Signing up for Oracle Autonomous Database
+# Module 1: Signing up for an APEX Workspace

 Oracle Application Express (APEX) is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.
 To start, you will need to create an ATP instance and then configure an APEX workspace within your new service.

+## Background
+Oracle APEX is installed into the Orcle Database.

 ### **Part 1**: Acquire an Oracle Cloud trial account